 - availability and reachability of other entities (e.g. other UEs or non-3GPP devices) on the CPN or PIN;

-- capabilities of other entities on the CPN or PIN (e.g. eRG, relay UE, connection types) and/or;
+- capabilities of other entities on the CPN (e.g. PRAS, eRG) or PIN (e.g. relay UE, connection types) and/or;

 - services provided by other entities on the CPN or PIN (e.g. the entity is a printer).The 5G system shall support a mechanism for the PIN user to indicate whether a PIN element is discoverable by other PIN elements of the same PIN.